julienf04/julienf04/README.md

-I'm a person who likes learning and improving.
-Enjoy your life
+I'm a person who enjoys learning and improving every day.

-You can contact me for any reason on my instagram, email, or wherever you most like.
+You can contact me for any reason via my Instagram, email, or whichever method you prefer the most.

 <!---
 julienf04/julienf04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.